 To better understand what end-to-end encryption is, we must first understand what is not end-to-end encryption and how E2EE differs from encryption in transit.

 - SSL/TLS – When you visit https://www.gmail.com, the HTTPS in front of the URL denotes that SSL/TLS protocol has been used to encrypt the data transferred between your computer and the Gmail servers.
 This protocol is much more secure than HTTP (without “S” = not secure).
 Most websites adopted SSL/TLS to protect themselves against malicious intermediaries.
-The downside to relying solely on HTTPS, is that data is only encrypted between your device and the Gmail servers.
+The downside to relying solely on HTTPS is that data is only encrypted between your device and the Gmail servers.
 Gmail has the keys to decrypt that data.

-- SMTP over TLS (STARTTLS) – Let’s take the case of a Yahoo mail user that sends an email to a Gmail user.
+- SMTP over TLS (STARTTLS) – Let’s take the case of a Yahoo mail user who sends an email to a Gmail user.
 When you send an email with SMTP over TLS between these two mail services, the message between the two servers is encrypted.
 Consequently, on the condition that the recipient server also supports SMTP over TLS (which Gmail does).
-Using STARTTLS is good practice, however several attempts are made to ‘portray’ this as the ultimate email security and privacy solution.
+Using STARTTLS is good practice, however, several attempts are made to ‘portray’ this as the ultimate email security and privacy solution.
 In our opinion, STARTTLS is not good enough since both the sending and receiving servers have access to the message content.
 Moreover, not all receiving servers support STARTTLS.

 End-to-end encryption has existed for decades.
 So why isn’t it more common?
 There are a few reasons: